-Black Arts Movement "in the language of hip-hop" and are thus placing themselves in "the tradition of struggle that they see as artistic, political, spiritual and psychological."189 She refers again to the words of The Second Sermon on the Warpland, " It is lonesome, yes/ For we are the last of the loud./Nevertheless, live./Conduct your blooming in the noise and whip of the whirlwind./" 190 Gabin suggests this new generation of poets are blooming "in the noise and whip of the whirlwind" saying: "After 250 years of African American poetry, these young poets are 'the last of the loud', ferocious in their call for humanism and beautiful in their response to the magic and music of language."
-191 A clear parallel can be drawn between the approach of these contemporary poets whose "furious flowering" uses powerful language to call for justice and with the Hebrew prophets described by Heschel who "feel fiercely" for the oppressed and whose images "burn."
+Black Arts Movement "in the language of hip-hop" and are thus placing themselves in "the tradition of struggle that they see as artistic, political, spiritual and psychological."
+She refers again to the words of The Second Sermon on the Warpland, "It is lonesome, yes/ For we are the last of the loud./Nevertheless, live./Conduct your blooming in the noise and whip of the whirlwind."
+Saying: "After 250 years of African American poetry, these young poets are 'the last of the loud', ferocious in their call for humanism and beautiful in their response to the magic and music of language."
+She clear parallel can be drawn between the approach of these contemporary poets whose "furious flowering" uses powerful language to call for justice and with the Hebrew prophets described by Heschel who "feel fiercely" for the oppressed and whose images "burn."
 Their work fulfils a prophetic function rather than being "art for art's sake."